CgKaminski/CgKaminski.github.io/README.md

 - SCSS

 ## Project Structure
-The main file simply follow the structre of Jekyll provided themes, which for further information you can check [here](https://jekyllrb.com/).
+The main project simply follows the structre of Jekyll provided themes, which for further information you can check [here](https://jekyllrb.com/).

 Feel free to explore the repository to see the code and content that powers the website.

 ## License